arumaldodrla/ArumaldoCloud/docs/prd.md

 - **Complete eCommerce support:** Full compatibility with WooCommerce and its ecosystem of plugins for payments, bookings, subscriptions, and more.
 - **Plugin security framework:** All plugins are scanned for vulnerabilities, monitored for updates, and tested for compatibility.

 ### 4.5.
-AI-First Customer Lifecycle

-- **Self-service onboarding:** Customers can sign up, create, and manage their websites without human assistance.
+Fully Automated Self-Service Lifecycle

+- **Automated Onboarding:** A fully automated, wizard-driven process for customer sign-up, website creation, and service selection.
+- **Automated Service Provisioning:** All services, including WordPress sites, SSL certificates, and Cloudflare features, are provisioned automatically upon payment.
+- **Self-Service Upsells:** Customers can browse and purchase additional services and bundles directly from their dashboard, with automated provisioning.
 - **AI-powered support:** An AI support agent will handle all first-line support inquiries, with seamless escalation to a human agent via Zoho Desk when necessary.
 - **Automated billing and subscription management:** Integration with Zoho Billing and Zoho Books for automated invoicing and subscription management.